Oh Stefano! You're going to three of my favourite American cities, Washington, Philadelphia and New York. (I've never been to Boston...)

 Finding a decent restaurant was a little bit of a chore in Washington, sadly one day I had to rely on Starbucks for my daily sustenance!
 (Sunday, not a lot open!)

 New York - My all time favourite.
 Standard Hotel for dinner and cocktails if your budget will allow - at dusk!
 Apart from that, the touristy places like Bubba Gumps, any little local restaurant in Soho, the Boathouse or my best meal there was a picnic I made for myself and ate in Central Park.

 Being Australian, I wasn't quite used to the amount of melted cheese on everything, or the large servings.
-My budget of $50per day for food was more than ample and in fact some days I went without breakfast or dinner because lunch was huge! over 5 years ago
+My budget of $50per day for food was more than ample and in fact some days I went without breakfast or dinner because lunch was huge! almost 6 years ago